Srinadhch07/Dear_Dairy-Large-language-models-supporting-emotional-wellbeing/README.md

-# Dear Dairy – AI-powered Mental Wellbeing Dairy for neurodiverse children
+# Dear Dairy – AI-powered Mental Wellbeing Dairy

 **Tagline:** _Your AI companion for mental wellbeing and self-reflection._